open-source-tabletop/cadence-wargame-system/collections/_modules/squadrons.md

 Players build their squadron by creating ships as outlined below.
 Each ship has a basic profile that is then enhanced by a number of upgrades.
 There are some premade lists for popular settings listed at the end of this document.
 Each ship starts at a cost of 15 points, with each upgrade and weapon adding to this total.
 Each ship with 5 or more upgrades costs an additional 5 points.

+Games are best played at 150, 250, or 350 point limits.

 ### Basic Ship Profile

 | Cmd | Mov | Skl | Def | Tgh | HP  |